For the ultimate snack on game day, lunch to feed a group, or a new easy dinner recipe, you need to make these ham and cheddar sliders.

 - If you don’t like the sweetness of Hawaiian rolls, you can use regular slider rolls instead, onion, or poppyseed.

 - Do you like things spicy?
-Add some pickled jalapeno slices in between the ham and cheese, or a few splashes of your favorite hot sauce.
+Add some pickled jalapeno slices or dilly green beans in between the ham and cheese, or a few splashes of your favorite hot sauce.

 These taste the best when they are enjoyed straight out of the oven, when they are nice and hot.
 But if you want to make them ahead of time, you certainly can.